UHDanke/gd_docs/bugs/bugs.md

 ## \[2.206\] Silent Move visual delay

+**EDIT**: Not a bug, but a side-effect of Silent Move being instant.
+If Silent is activated from the timeline (which is after moves are processed but before the frame is updated) the wrong position will be displayed until the next Area update.
-When moving an object affected by Area Scale, Rotate or Move, the object will be rendered in the wrong position for one frame.
+~~When moving an object affected by Area Scale, Rotate or Move, the object will be rendered in the wrong position for one frame.~~
-The real position of the object is not affected, other triggers which use object position will not be affected.
+~~The real position of the object is not affected, other triggers which use object position will not be affected.~~

 ## \[2.206\] DEAP has no effect when used on Area Tint or Area Fade
 The center group is affected by Area Tint and Area Fade even with **DEAP** selected, **DEAP** effectively does nothing for these two triggers.